Reduction or withdrawal of reception conditions

 Under the Article 4(1) of the Reception Act, Fedasil may refuse or withdraw the assignment of a reception place if:

 2. The asylum seeker does not attend interviews or is unwilling to cooperate when asked for additional information in the asylum procedure.
-Worryingly, Fedasil is not required to await an official decision of the Immigration Office, CGRS or CALL on the asylum procedure in order to take such a decision.
+Worryingly, Fedasil is not required to await an official decision of the Immigration Office, CGRS or CALL on the asylum procedure to take such a decision.
 In early 2020, Fedasil published instructions applying this possibility.[20]
-If an asylum seeker does not lodge the application for international protection after he/she made it (on the appointment date the Immigration Office gave on “the certificate of declaration”), and he/she did not present to the new appointment date obtained with the help of the social worker in the centre, the centre will end the material reception.
+If an asylum seeker does not lodge the application for international protection after they made it (on the appointment date the Immigration Office gave on “the certificate of declaration”), and they were not present to the new appointment date obtained with the help of the social worker in the centre, the centre will end the material reception.
 The asylum seeker will only have the right to ask for the reimbursement of medical costs, until they regularise their situation and lodge an application at the Immigration Office.
 Once the annex 26 has been obtained, the applicant can request material reception again at the “Infopunt” of Fedasil.

 3. The applicant makes a Subsequent Application.